anhthh2207/anhthh2207.github.io/_projects/(1) CLB Project.md

   </div>
   <!-- <figcaption>Main caption for both subimages</figcaption> -->
 </figure>
+We begin with the design of a 2:1 MUX (similar to LUT, it selects one of two outputs based on a select line).
+A LUT can be constructed by connecting 15 MUXes in a tree structure, as shown below.
+Two CMOS logic inverters at the output function as serve as a buffer, restoring the voltage after pass-transistor logic degradation in the MUXes.
 <figure style="text-align: center;">
   <div style="display: flex; justify-content: center; margin-bottom: 10px;">
     <div style="margin-right: 10px;">